ARCHIVE

 WTZ Roßlau gGmbH, Dessau-Roßlau, D

-- Reduction of the NOx emissions with a constant degree of efficiency for the achievement of future emission ratings
+• Reduction of NOx emissions with constant efficiency to achieve future emission classes

-During the following test-bed tests, the command variables are examined and the engine model validated.
-Further computer simulations will be carried out and the low temperature cooling is compared to the Miller cycle.
+In the subsequent test bench tests, the target variables were examined and the engine model validated.
+Further simulation calculations were carried out and the low-temperature charge air cooling was compared with the Miller process.

 Dr. Hinrich Mohr*, Martin Abart, Ingo Koops, Dr. Rüdiger Teichmann